bluefireteam/audioplayers/feature_parity_table.md

 Not every feature is available on every platform yet.
 Use this table to keep track of our work and progress, and please help out if you want to. :)

-## Note on Linux Support

-This is the current status of Desktop for us:

-* [DONE] Add platform interface, refactor API so native implementations are cleaner
-* [DONE] Federate plugin and provide structure to add multi-platform support
-* [DONE] Add macOS support through Darwin (existing)
-* [DONE] (thanks @azchohfi) Add Windows support
-* [DONE] Add Linux support

-If you would like to assist us on implementing further steps, please reach our on our [Discord](https://discord.gg/pxrBmy4) server so we can coordinate efforts.
+If you would like to assist us implement a missing feature, please browse the [issue tracker](https://github.com/bluefireteam/audioplayers/issues) and reach out to us on our [Discord](https://discord.gg/pxrBmy4) server so we can coordinate efforts.

 ## Note on Android Support